 Taiwan's economy is dominated by international trade.
 China (including Hong Kong), Japan and the United States are Taiwan's largest trade partners, while trade with the Association of Southeast Asian Nations (ASEAN) has played an increasingly important role since 2000.
 A major producer of both agricultural products and electronics, Taiwan consistently enjoys a large trade deficit with most of its partners.
-The following chart highlights some the year-on-year increases or decreases in imports among five of the ROC's key trading partners for each year from 2010 through 2016.
+Taiwan's total import value reached 285.7 billion USD in 2019.
+The following chart highlights some the year-on-year increases or decreases in imports among five of the ROC's key trading partners for each year from 2010 through 2019.